 In general, THC is taken up by the liver very quickly and blood levels can drop significantly within a few hours of smoking.
-However, if you’re ingesting marijuana orally, it can take a much longer time for the levels to drop.
+However, if you’re ingesting marijuana orally, it can take much longer for the levels to drop.
 Of course, if you’re a heavy user, even your blood levels will be higher than a once-off or infrequent user.

 How long does weed stay in your saliva?

 Saliva tests are fairly new and not considered as reliable as some of the other tests.
 There is a small window of detection with this test as only minimal amounts of the drug are excreted through saliva.